 *If planning an evening hike, set out at least 2 hours prior to sunset.
 You do not want to get caught on a trail in the dark!

 *Remember you are at high altitude (4000 feet).
 If coming from a lower elevation area, take extra precautions.
 Drink extra water and take your time!
-Don’t push yourself!
+Don’t push yourself too hard!

-*Bring with your camera – there are so many overlooks with gorgeous views!
+*Bring with your camera – there are so many overlooks featuring gorgeous views!

 If driving, follow the signs to the Zion Lodge once entering the park (there is a parking lot across the street).
 As the lot fills up very quickly, a better option is to take the free shuttle (does not run during the winter months).

 Admission: Entrance to the park is $35 per vehicle (good for 7 days) or $15 per person/cyclist (also good for 7 days).
 Considering purchasing an annual National Parks Pass for $80, good for an entire year: a great value for frequent travelers.

 Round trip distances of the Emerald Pools Trails

 How much time will the hike take up?

 If planning just the Lower Pools, plan on about an hour or so.
 Completing the full 3 mile hike to Upper Pools will take anywhere from about 1.5-2.5 hours, depending on how many rest and photo breaks you take.
 It took us about an hour and 45 minutes, moving at a casual pace.